cmharlow/HydraMigration2016Winter/Docs/MappingsToConcepts.md

-#Mapping DLXS objects to Hydra/Solr Concepts
+#Mapping DLXS objects to Hydra with Fedora 4 and Solr Concepts

 ##All Concepts used so far: